 Next up on the Little Theatre stage was a "worshiphop" group called Nikeo, comprised of members Akida, Tyne, AP and ISH.
 Their performance of their song "We In Here" reminded everyone present to never let anyone bring them down.
 Their single is available on iTunes and Amazon Music.
 After a raffle for various gift baskets, Kean's Musical Movements dance group performed, keeping the same upbeat energy that Nikeo brought just moments before.

-The final brand of the fashion show was Love Your Melon, a student-run business that started 2012, and specializes in selling beanies and headbands to raise money and awareness to stop pediatric cancer.
+The final brand of the fashion show was Love Your Melon, a company founded in 2012 that specializes in selling beanies.
+50% of profit goes to Love Your Melons' partners in the fight against pediatric cancer.
 For every beanie bought, one gets donated to a child with pediatric cancer.
 This brand has four superhero mascots: Ella, whose strength in leadership brings assurance to all and whose special color is blue; Otto, whose strength is in being responsible and bringing reason to situations, thus keeping people safe all while sporting the color green; Finn, who brings joy to all in a bubbly, jokester-like manner, has the ability to freeze time, and wears the color yellow; and Nina, wearing red, is the heart of the group that specializes in moral maturity which helps her heal those with physical and emotional pain.

 "It's a wonderful opportunity for people to get involved," co-host Laurino said about the event.
 "I think it's really rewarding that we can do so much for such a great organization."